tbranyen/diffhtml/README.md

 ## Packages

 The following list of modules are nested in the `/packages` folder.
-They make up the foundation of the diffHTML ecosystem.
+They form the foundation of the diffHTML ecosystem.

 * [diffhtml](/packages/diffhtml)